abclive/Lightning/README.md

 **$base_dir** is the root adress of your website, it will be used to handle routes correctly

-**$routes_params** is an array setting how your routes are going to be organized.
-It's divided in three parts that must be included: "locale", "bundle", and "action".
-If you leave it by default the root will look like this : yoursite.com/(locale/)bundle/action.
-But it can be customized as well and the locale is optional.

 **$default_method_call** is the name of your default action.
 If none specified in the address bar the framework will launch this one by default.

 **$index_bundle** is the name of your site default bundle.
 The root of your website.
 For the tutorial we gonna set it to Home.